Unilever-Digital/.github/profile/README.md

 Here are some of the key projects we're working on:
 - Data Analytics Hub: Centralized platform for data collection, processing, and analysis.
 - Sustainability Tracker: Monitoring and reporting system for our sustainability initiatives.

-## Contributing
-How you can contribute to your project.

-- Fork the repository
-- Create a new branch
-- Make your changes
-- Submit a pull request

-## Code of Conduct
-The expected behavior:
-- Be respectful and considerate
-- Follow community guidelines
-- Report issues or concerns to maintainer

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.